styper/qbit_automatch/README.md

 ```
 * hash: Torrent hash.
 Can be obtained in qBittorrent UI by: Right Click Torrent -> Copy -> Hash
 * search_dir: the absolute path of the root folder of the files which are already on the disk
-* bt_backup: If your qBittorrent/BT_backup is not in the default location then you can use the parameter --bt_backup and pass the correct absolute path
+* bt_backup: If your qBittorrent/BT_backup is not in the default location then you can use this parameter and input the correct absolute path
 * fix_duplicates: If the script is matching torrent files with more than one disk file you can use this option to fix it manually or use string matching to decide the correct file

 ### What it does: